mingtsou/mingtsou.github.io/README.md

 ![HDMA_LOGO](https://humandynamics.sdsu.edu/images/HDMA_Logo.png)

+### How to delete a folder in Github?

+You can delete a file using delete button but you cannot directly delete a folder via the web-interface.
+The way to delete a folder from GitHub.com is to delete every file inside it.

 ### Website default file is README.md or index.html?

 The Github website (io) will check if there is a "index.html" file available.
 If this file is available, Github will use the "index.html" as the default web page in this folder.
 Otherwise, the README.md will be the default webpage.